 The Board of Directors places on record their deep appreciation to employees at all levels for their work, dedication, and commitment.
-The Board wishes to thank the Executive Chairman and his leadership team for their excellence and for leading the team during the difficult time, Covid -19 pandemic, and post-pandemic with the outstanding financial performance of the Company.
+The Board wishes to thank the Executive Chairman and his leadership team for their excellence and for leading the team during the difficult time of post-pandemic with the outstanding financial performance of the Company.